wesleyduff/microservicesNode/README.md

 - `$ sh setupDbs.sh`
 Make sure you view the terminal and copy the data that was displayed in the terminal for further implementation inside **"sports"** and **"news"**
- 1. You will need to copy the service name for the PostgresSQL Kubernetes Service
- 2. Open up the *news* express app and change the connection string to point to you kubernetes service.
-The port should stay the same.
  3. You will need to run : `$ PGPASSWORD=$(kubectl get secret --namespace default <the name of your postgresSQL kubernetes service> -o jsonpath="{.data.postgres-password}" | base64 --decode; echo) && echo $PGPASSWORD`
  4. Take the password that is shown in your terminal and update the connection string with the new password.
    **A**. it would be best to put this password in an environment variable so you do not check this into source control.